weaviate/Verba/README.md

 ```

 ## Unstructured
-Verba supports importing documents through Unstructured (e.g .pdf).
-To use them you need the `UNSTRUCTURED_API_KEY` environment variable.
+Verba supports importing documents through Unstructured IO (e.g plain text, .pdf, .csv, and more).
+To use them you need the `UNSTRUCTURED_API_KEY` and `UNSTRUCTURED_API_URL` environment variable.
 You can get it from [Unstructured](https://unstructured.io/)

 ```
 UNSTRUCTURED_API_KEY=YOUR-UNSTRUCTURED-KEY
 UNSTRUCTURED_API_URL=YOUR-SELF-HOSTED-INSTANCE # If you are self hosting, in the form of `http://localhost:8000/general/v0/general`
 ```

+> UNSTRUCTURED_API_URL is set to `https://api.unstructured.io/general/v0/general` by default

 ## Github